 Aside from ecological benefits, low-maintenance exteriors should come with durability to withstand the elements while also giving a modern look to new buildings.
 Some of these exteriors include:

 Fiber cement siding - Fiber cement siding is a composite material made of cement reinforced with plant-based cellulose fibers.
 With this material, your building can be resistant to rot, termites, and impact such as airborne debris.
-Furthermore, fiber cement siding is an ideal choice for a safer building because of its fireproof properties.

 Modified wood siding - If you use wood siding, your building can feature a natural look that most people want.
 You can also incorporate increased decay resistance, dimensional stability, and an impressive hardness.
 Moreover, you have many options of visually-appealing woods such as beech, birch, alder, and ash, and other varieties.